aisha-o/aisha-o/README.md

 - 👋 Hi, I’m Aisha!
-- 👀 I’m interested in Web development.
+- 👀 I’m interested in Web development and Data Analysis
-- 🌱 I’m currently learning front end development with Html, css and javascript
+- 🌱 I’m currently learning front end development with Html, css, javascript, python and SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...